jamesm224/ProSynTaxDB-workflow/README.md

     5. 04_fasttree.slurm
     6. fasta_to_phyliprelaxed.py
     7. motherboard_script.sh

+4. Run chmod +x motherboard_script.sh (ensure this file is executable)

-4. Update the motherboard_script.sh and make sure all appropriate files are present (Please include the full path of each variable)
+5. Update the motherboard_script.sh and make sure all appropriate files are present (Please include the full path of each variable)
     1. WORKDIR - working directory
     2. CYCOGBLASTDIR - directory with cycogs